sandoche/tree-emoji-cli/README.md

-# tree-cli
+# Tree Emoji CLI

-List contents of directories in tree-like format.
+List contents of directories in tree-like 🌳 format with Emojis 📁📄🖼️

-Tree-cli is a recursive directory listing program that produces a depth indented listing of files.
+Tree-emoji-cli is a recursive directory listing program that produces a depth indented listing of files.
 With no arguments, tree lists the files in the current directory.
-When directory arguments are given, tree lists all the files and/or directories found in the given directories each in turn.
+When directory arguments are given, tree lists all the files and/or directories found in the given directories each in turn with emojis.
 Upon completion of listing all files/directories found, tree returns the total number of files and/or directories listed.

-## example
+## Example

 cmd: